Srirangam

 Siva Vat, a pond dedicated to Lord Shiva in Mathura.

-It is said that the eternal followers of Krishna like Uddhava long to take birth as flowers in the holy land to remember the Krishna's pastimes there.
+It is said that the eternal followers of Krishna like Uddhava long to take birth as flowers in the holy land to remember Krishna's pastimes there.

 Mayapur